hzeller/folve/README.md

 Folve requires at least two parameters: the directory where your original FLAC files reside and the mount point of this filesystem.

-Also, do be useful, you need to supply at least one configuration directory with the `-c <config-dir>` option.
+Also, do be useful, you need to supply the directory that contains filter directories with the `-C <config-dir>` option.
 Very useful is the `-p <port>` that starts a HTTP status server.
 Let's use some example filters from this distribution;
 if you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
-Let's choose some filters to play with:

     mkdir /tmp/test-mount
-    ./folve -c demo-filters/SantaLucia -c demo-filters/lowpass \
-            -c demo-filters/highpass -p 17322 -f \
+    ./folve -C demo-filters -p 17322 -f \
             /path/to/your/directory/with/flacs /tmp/test-mount

 Now you can access the fileystem under that mount point; it has the same